qingwenwang57/ISLR-python/README.md

 <P>

 **2016-08-30**:<BR>
-Chapter 6: I included Ridge/Lasso regression code using the new <A href='https://github.com/civisanalytics/python-glmnet'>python-glmnet</A> library.
+HAChapter 6: I included Ridge/Lasso regression code using the new <A href='https://github.com/civisanalytics/python-glmnet'>python-glmnet</A> library.
 This is a python wrapper for the Fortran library used in the *R* package *glmnet*.
 <P>

 <IMG src='Notebooks/ISL%20Cover%202.jpg' height=20% width=20%> <P>